Ray Wedgwood: Career

 In the late 1980s, Wedgwood was appointed as the New South Wales representative on the Austroads committee that was working to develop a new bridge design code to be used by all the Australian state road authorities.
 By the early 1990s Wedgwood had become the chair of that committee and in 1992 the new code was released.
 It was the first bridge design code in Australia to be based on limit state design.
 Continuing as the chair of the committee Wedgwood further developed the code to the point when it could be re-released as Australian Standard (AS 1500) for bridge design in 2004, at which time Austroads awarded Wedgwood the Austroads Medal for his work.

 When the NSW Government charged the RTA with developing proposals to extend the Western Distributor freeway on the western approach to the Sydney CBD a solution needed to be found for a crossing of Blackwattle Bay at Glebe Island.
 The existing bridge at that location had been constructed in 1903, provided only four lanes of traffic and, as an opening swing span bridge, caused frequent stoppages in traffic.
 Regular use of the channel under the bridge by large cargo ships and the presence of underwater power supply cables prevented the new bridge from being a multi span structure.

 After a suggestion made by Fritz Leonhardt on a visit to Sydney, Wedgwood and his design team chose a cable stayed design for the new long span bridge.
 The choice was controversial, with some critics claiming that the proposed solution was too grand and too expensive for the location.
-Despite the criticisms Wedgwood persisted with the proposal and eventually the NSW Government made a commitment to the project, with the construction company Baulderstone Hornibrook Engineering Pty Ltd appointed as the builders.
+Despite the criticisms Wedgwood persisted with the proposal and eventually the NSW Government made a commitment to the project, with the construction company Baulderstone Hornibrook appointed as the builders.
 The bridge was opened to traffic on 3 December 1995 as the Glebe Island Bridge.
-It was later renamed Anzac Bridge on Remembrance Day in 1998.
+It was later renamed Anzac Bridge on 11 November 1998.